JaredBorders/JaredBorders/README.md

 ### 👋

-I'm a blockchain engineer working in DeFi
+I'm a smart contract engineer working in DeFi

 # Building a decentralized future